Fork-tailed tody-tyrant: Breeding

 The fork-tailed tody-tyrant's breeding season has not been defined but appears to include November in Bahia.
 Nothing else is known about the species' breeding biology.

 Vocalization

 The fork-tailed tody-tyrant's song is a "short, dry, hurried, temperamental-sounding rattle, like 't-drrrit' ('t' lower)".

 Status

-The IUCN originally in 1988 assessed the fork-tailed tody-tyrant as Threatened, then in 1994 as Vulnerable, in 2000 as Endangered, and since 2004 again as Vulnerable.
+The IUCN originally in 1988 assessed the fork-tailed tody-tyrant as Threatened, then in 1994 as Vulnerable, in 2000 as Endangered, the Vulnerable again in 2004.
+In 2025, the species was downlisted to least concern.
 It has a small and highly fragmented range and its estimated population of between 2500 and 10,000 mature individuals is believed to be decreasing.
 "Although some deforestation may lead to a short-term increase in areas with bamboo, forest clearance has been so extensive throughout its range that it is likely to have greatly reduced numbers.
 Smallholder farms are rapidly encroaching on the remaining forest at Boa Nova, Bahia."
 It is considered uncommon overall.
 It occurs in a few protected areas though some of them are still threatened with deforestation.